Drug Driving Solicitors

 - Possible professional consequences such as loss of job/licence to practice;

-- Significant insurance issues: many insurers to refuse to insure drivers with drink driving convictions from within the last 5 years so your current insurer may refuse to insure you once your disqualification is over.
+- Significant insurance issues: many insurers to refuse to insure drivers with drug driving convictions from within the last 5 years so your current insurer may refuse to insure you once your disqualification is over.
 An average increase in insurance premiums for 5 years post-conviction is 103.25%.
 So, if your insurance premium was £1000 prior to being convicted, you can expect it to pay an increased premium of £2032.50.
 Multiply the increase by the 5 years your insurers will punish you with increased premiums and you will have spent an additional £5162.50.

 - Restrictions on foreign travel